spotify/spotify-json/doc/codec.md

 `std::string` keys because that's how JSON is specified.
 The `map_t` codec is suitable to use when the maps can contain arbitrary keys.
-When there is a pre-defined set of keys that are interesting and any other keys can be discarded, `object` is more suitable, since it parses the keys directly into a C++ object in a type-safe way.
+When there is a pre-defined set of keys that are interesting and any other keys can be discarded, `object_t` is more suitable, since it parses the keys directly into a C++ object in a type-safe way.

 * **Complete class name**: `spotify::json::codec::map_t<MapType, InnerCodec>`,